forem/admin-docs/docs/_forem-basics/what_are_pages.md

 sidebar_position: 0
 ---

-# What are pages?
+# What are Pages?

-Pages are a useful feature for creating customized pages on your Forem that allow you to lay out the content however you see fit.
+**Pages** are a way to store static content on your Forem that won't appear in Feeds.
+They allow for custom formating [compared to Posts](https://admin.forem.com/docs/_forem-basics/what_are_posts) and can be assigned top level paths.

 ## Overview